Orthotics for Plantar Fasciitis

 2. Shoe Insoles

 Plantar fasciiitis insoles also provide cushioning and support throughout the sole of the foot.
 Some are the full length of a shoe, others come about half way down.
+It will depend on the shape of your feet, your shoes and personal preference which style are right for you.

 Full Length Inserts

-These insoles run the full length of your shoe, meaning they stay in place well, which makes them a strong choice for orthotics for plantar fasciitis.
-The most popular brand is Superfeet which receive an average user rating of 4.4/5.
-They even have an antimicrobial coating.
-They have a deep heel cup and contoured shape to support foot biomechanics, making them great orthotics for plantar fasciitis.
+Full Length Orthotic Insoles run the full length of your shoe, meaning they stay in place well, which makes them a strong choice for orthotics for plantar fasciitis.

-Half Length Insoles
+3/4 Length Insoles

 3. Night Splint Orthotics For Plantar Fasciitis